gravitational/teleport/rfd/0093-offline-access.md

       ssh: strict
 ```

-Strict mode, which is only available when recording at the node, will result in the session failing to launch if the node is unable to record the session.
+Strict mode, which is only available when using `auth_service.session_recording: node`, will result in the session failing to launch if the node is unable to record the session.

 #### Moderated Sessions